m-e-l-u-h-a-n/Information-Technology-Workshop-I/README.md

-# Information-Technology-Workshop-I8
+# Information-Technology-Workshop-I
-This repository all the assignments and projects givenfor the course CSE-103N(ITW-1)
+This repository contains all the assignments and projects given for the course CSE-103N(ITW-1)